Free trial

 2. Show your CFO the money

 Compliance may be a core pillar of EHS, but the backbone of a strong business case is return on investment.
-To catch your CFO’s attention, you’ve got to make the financial benefits of EHS software crystal clear.
+To catch your CFO’s attention, you’ve got to make the financial benefits of your chosen EHS tool crystal clear.
 Here’s how:

 • CFOs often cite productivity as the top benefit of workplace safety systems, so show how EHS software can automate repetitive administrative tasks, freeing up your team to focus on higher-impact work.
 2